rbong/envi/README.md

 ```
 As such, you can use globbing such as envi -O \*.c and other expressions.
 The
 hacks used to prevent output from showing in the terminal work with both emacs
 and vi keys enabled in bash.
-In the script, sleep commands are sometimes used
+In the script, single sleep commands are sometimes
-to make sure that servers are initialized to avoid expensive loops.
-It is not
+used to make sure that servers are initialized to avoid expensive loops.
+It is
-written for other computers, and if it behaves strangely you should increase
+not written for other computers, and if it behaves strangely you should
-the length of the sleep commands or write loops that ask tmux if the servers
+increase the length of the sleep commands or write loops that ask tmux if the
-exist yet; this still might not work. envi will work best on a light system.
+servers exist yet; this still might not work. envi will work best on a light
+system.
 Even though it's a personal script, feel free to submit issues if you
 experience any problems.

 modifying